Matson (MATX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Matson’s ROIC has decreased significantly over the last few years.
+Over the last few years, Matson’s ROIC has unfortunately decreased significantly.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

 It was good to see Matson beat analysts’ EPS expectations this quarter.
-We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a solid print.
-The stock remained flat at $98.27 immediately following the results.
+We were also glad its EBITDA outperformed Wall Street’s estimates.
+Zooming out, we think this quarter featured some important positives.
+The stock remained flat at $166.07 immediately after reporting.

 13. Is Now The Time To Buy Matson?

-Matson isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s impressive operating margins show it has a highly efficient business model, the downside is its projected EPS for the next year is lacking.
+Matson’s business quality ultimately falls short of our standards.
+For starters, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its impressive operating margins show it has a highly efficient business model, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its projected EPS for the next year is lacking.

-Matson’s P/E ratio based on the next 12 months is 10x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Matson’s P/E ratio based on the next 12 months is 12.7x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're pretty confident there are superior stocks to buy right now.